ILR-Stuttgart/old-french-lemmatization-tools/README.md

 ## Usage (basic)

-Assuming that `myfile1.txt` and `myfile2.txt` are one-token-per-line UTF-8 text files and that the RNN Tagger is installed in `~/RNNTagger`, type the following to lemmatize the text:
+Assuming that `myfile1.txt` and `myfile2.txt` are one-token-per-line UTF-8 text files, the RNN Tagger is installed in `~/RNNTagger`, type the following to lemmatize the text:
 ```
 ./old-french-lemmatizer.py myfile1.txt myfile2.txt --rnnpath ~/RNNTagger
 ```